nasa/OnAIR/doc/tutorial.md

 When it drops to 2.0, "CURRENT" is added to the output from the Kalman plugin.
 This happens again when the current jumps again from 3.0 to 5.0.

-Note: not every telemetry point flagged by the Kalman filter is idicative of a fault, some are false positives.
+Note: The Kalman filter is not detecting faults, just telemetry points that are outside of the expected range given the filter's configuration and previous readings.
+This _may_ indicate a fault; further analysis should be done by a human or higher level plugin.

 ## Write a New Plugin

-Now we are going to write a new plugin to "scream" every time a tlemetry point has been marked as broken by the Kalman plugin.
+Now we are going to write a new plugin to "scream" every time a telemetry point has been marked as broken by the Kalman plugin.

 First we need to create a directory and files for the plugin.
 The easiest way to do this is to just copy the generic plugin directory.